walmartlabs/thorax/docs/event.md

 Will only listen for clicks on `a` elements within the view.
 If the view has children that has `a` elements, this handler will not observe clicks on them.

+DOM events may be prefixed with the special keyword `nested` which will apply the event to all elements in child views:

+    view.on('nested click a', function() {})

 ## Events

 ### freeze *freeze*